Uganda: Energy

-Uganda and Tanzania signed a deal on 13 September 2016 that will see the two countries build a 1,445 km, $3.5bn crude oil pipeline.
-The Uganda–Tanzania Crude Oil Pipeline (UTCOP), also known as the East African Crude Oil Pipeline (EACOP) will be the first of its kind in East Africa, will connect Uganda's oil-rich Hoima region with the Indian Ocean through the Tanga port in Tanzania.
+Uganda and Tanzania signed a deal on 13 September 2016 for the two countries build a 1,445 km, $3.5bn crude oil pipeline.
+The Uganda–Tanzania Crude Oil Pipeline (UTCOP), also known as the East African Crude Oil Pipeline (EACOP), will be the first of its kind in East Africa, will connect Uganda's oil-rich Hoima region with the Indian Ocean through the Tanga port in Tanzania.

-Uganda's favorable enabling environment and broad presence of private sector investment presents a unique opportunity to deliver on Power Africa goals.
-Uganda is one of the few sub-Saharan African countries to have liberalized and financially viable energy markets, with generation, transmission and supply segments unbundled since 2001.
+Uganda's favourable enabling environment and broad presence of private sector investment presents a unique opportunity to deliver on Power Africa goals.
+Uganda is one of the few sub-Saharan African countries to have liberalised and financially viable energy markets, with generation, transmission and supply segments unbundled since 2001.
 There is an independent Electricity Regulatory Authority that undertakes sector regulation and oversight.
 The largest distribution company, UMEME is privately owned and has a 20-year concession for distribution and retail.
 The country, however, is divided into 13 rural service territories, and 6 of these are being managed by small distribution companies.
 Independent power producers (IPPs) currently account for nearly 60% of generation capacity.
 Issues with integrated planning and the financial ecosystem persist.

 Water supply and sanitation

 According to a 2006 published report, the Ugandan water supply and sanitation sector had made substantial progress in urban areas since the mid-1990s, with substantial increases in coverage as well as in operational and commercial performance.
 Sector reforms in the period 1998–2003 included the commercialisation and modernisation of the National Water and Sewerage Corporation operating in cities and larger towns, as well as decentralisation and private sector participation in small towns.

-Although these reforms have attracted significant international attention, 38 percent of the population still had no access to an improved water source in 2010.
+Although these reforms have attracted significant international attention, 38 per cent of the population still had no access to an improved water source in 2010.
 Concerning access to improved sanitation, figures have varied widely.
-According to government figures, it was 70 percent in rural areas and 81 percent in urban areas in 2011, while according to UN figures it was only 34 percent.
+According to government figures, it was 70 per cent in rural areas and 81 per cent in urban areas in 2011; according to UN figures, it was only 34 per cent.